FA Šiauliai (women)

 Football Academy of Šiauliai is a Lithuanian football academy from the city of Šiauliai.
 Simply was known as "Šiauliai".
 Academy have ladies and man's teams, also child groups and youngsters in U type championships.

-ŠSG-FA Šiauliai is a ladies football team, representing Football Academy of Šiauliai.
-Currently play in top division (A lyga (ladies)).
+FA Šiauliai is a ladies football team, representing Football Academy of Šiauliai.
+Currently play in top division – Moterų A Lyga.

 History

 In 2007 was established Football Academy of Šiauliai, when merged Napolis Šiauliai and sport school Klevas.

 Ladies team

-Ladies team known as ŠSG-FA Šiauliai.
+Ladies team known as FA Šiualiai, and 2015–2025 as ŠSG-FA Šiauliai.

 In 2015 team played in Pirma lyga (2nd tier of women's football).
 Winners was promoted to top division.

 In 2016 was merged team with Sport Center of Akmenė.

 From 2017 season play team named ŠSG-FA Šiauliai.
 (Sports gymnasium of Šiauliai and Football Academy of Šiauliai.)

 In 2018 was in 4th position.
+In 2025 season was third in LMFA I Lyga.

+In the 2026 season, the club will start in the Lithuanian Women's A League – Moterų A Lyga.